WVUM: 20th century

+21st century

+In 2000, the station began broadcasting online at: wvum.org In 2007, Miami New Times recognized it as the Choice Best FM Radio Station.
+In 2008, in recognition of WVUM's 40th anniversary, IKEA aesthetically renovated the office in the University Center.
+In 2009, WVUM was recognized as the Miami New Times’ Reader’s Choice as "Best FM Radio Station".
+In March 2011, WVUM was awarded mtvU's Woodie Award for "Best College Radio Station".

+In 2013, the station expanded to 5,900 watts.
+In Summer 2015, WVUM's office was modernized and its space was increased.

+In 2021, WVUM was recognized by Miami New Times as "Best Radio Station".
+Zoom Out has recognized WVUM as one of the top noncommercial streaming radio stations in the country.

 WVUM offers both rotation and specialty shows.
 Rotation shows feature recent albums selected by the music directors and Music Staff, while specialty shows focus on a specific genre, style, or concept.

 The radio station also offers news, public affairs, and sports programming.
 WVUM is the flagship station for Miami Hurricanes baseball.
 It also covers women's volleyball, and basketball and men's football and basketball.
 The news department produces hourly newscasts, featured news, public service announcements, and community outreach programs.

 While WVUM has a corporate and advisory board consisting of staff advisors, the station is student-run by the main decision-making entity: the executive board, which consists of 18 students.
 The WVUM staff focuses on programming, community involvement, and engaging with Miami's art and music scene.
 The station's unofficial mascot is Manny the Manatee.

-Listeners of WVUM tend to be within the age range of 16 – 49 years old.
+Listeners of WVUM tend to be within the age range of 16 to 49-years-old.
 The station's online stream is well above the average for college radio stations, and receives hits internationally.

-WVUM works with many institutions in the Miami music and arts scene.
-Some of these organizations include but are not limited to: Ultra Music Festival, Sweat Records, MoMA's WPS1 Art Radio, The Electric Pickle, CMJ, Friends With You, Poplife/Grand Central, Nightdrive, FREEGUMS, Museum of Contemporary Art (MOCA), IamYourVillain, Miami Art Museum, The Fillmore, The Vagabond, OHWOW, The Overthrow, Roofless Records, SCOPE Art Fair, WSVA Radio (NYC), and Bardot.

-The station has been recognized by both the community and the press, as the Miami New Times’ Reader’s Choice as Best FM Radio Station (2010/2009) and Editor’s Choice Best FM Radio Station (2007/2006), and most recently Best Radio Station (2021).
-Zoom Out has recognized WVUM as one of the top noncommercial streaming radio stations in the country.
-In March 2011, the station was awarded mtvU's Woodie Award for "Best College Radio Station".

-Expansion

-In 1972, WVUM went stereo, and in 1978, the station completely renovated the studio facilities on the second floor of the Whitten University Center.
-The station would remain there until a larger space downstairs was renovated in 1999, offering two studios and an office.
-Previously, this new space had been a barber shop (that went bankrupt in the later 1960s/early 1970s because of the Hippy movement) and a bowling alley motor room.
-In 2008, for the 40th year of WVUM, IKEA aesthetically renovated the office in the University Center.
-The summer of 2015 brought new renovations to WVUM's office, modernizing it and increasing space substantially.

-In 1981, the FCC requested all 10-watt stations to increase to at least 100 watts.
-At that time, WVUM made the necessary arrangements to increase to 365 watts.
-In 1993, the station expanded to 1,300 watts, and in 2013, to 5,900 watts.
-In 2000, the station began broadcasting online at wvum.org.